qinkunbao/QIF-paper/ICSE2021_JUN_28/review.md

 # Reviewer C:

-1. Abacus detects ~150 severe leakages in the older versions of cryptography libraries.
+1. Abacus detects aorund 150 severe leakages in the older versions of cryptography libraries.
 Most of those severe leakages are fixed by the vendors.
 The recent versions (OpenSSL 1.1.0f+ mbedTLS 2.15+) still have 3~5 severe leakages (big number implementations) identified by Abacus.
 Vendors fixed those leakages in the latest release version.